-1. Anthropology students will acquire intellectual (conceptual, informational) tools to appreciate and analyze different worldviews, subsistence patterns, modes of exchange, kinship and family organization, political institutions, strategies of socialization and education, religious beliefs, and technological expertise of societies in different areas of the world.
+1. Anthropology students will acquire intellectual (conceptual, informational) tools to appreciate and analyze different worldviews as reflected and manifest in subsistence patterns, modes of exchange, kinship and family organization, political institutions, strategies of socialization and education, religious beliefs, relations of power, material culture, conceptions of identity, and technological expertise of societies in different areas of the world.

 2. Anthropology students learn to articulate orally and in writing significant trends in the history of Anthropological thought and important issues in contemporary anthropological research.